-If you are planning a trip to Ireland and still wondering what Irish foods to enjoy, I am here to help.
+If you are wondering what Irish foods to enjoy when visiting this country, I am here to help.
 Ireland is a great place to visit.
 It is famous for its beautiful landscapes.
 But has anyone told you that the food there is also excellent?

 Your days in Ireland will be more remarkable if you try the delicacies there.
 Each dish has its unique history and reflects a part of Irish culture.
 You shouldn’t miss them.

-2 Irish Appetizers That Looks Good And Taste Amazing
+2 Irish Appetizers That Look Good And Taste Amazing

 Finding some appetizers should be the first step in planning a perfect Irish meal.
 Let me show you what the best choices are.

-Irish people often say that “boxty in the griddle, boxty in the pan, if you can’t make boxty, you’ll never get a man.”
+Irish people often say, “boxty in the griddle, boxty in the pan, if you can’t make boxty, you’ll never get a man”.
 It implies that Boxty is a traditional and basic dish in Ireland.
 Let’s see what makes it so special!

 It has long been a staple of St Brigid’s Day, which celebrates the start of spring.
 I highly recommend Boxty as the first food to try in Ireland.